PriyanshiNegi01/SQL-Guide/SQL Interview QA (Data Scientist).md

 * Inner join: Inner Join in SQL is the most common type of join.
 It is used to return all the rows from multiple tables where the join condition is satisfied.
 * Left Join:  Left Join in SQL is used to return all the rows from the left table but only the matching rows from the right table where the join condition is fulfilled.
 * Right Join: Right Join in SQL is used to return all the rows from the right table but only the matching rows from the left table where the join condition is fulfilled.
-* Full Join: Full join returns all the records when there is a match in any of the tables.
+* Full Outer Join: Full join returns all the records when there is a match in any of the tables.
 Therefore, it returns all the rows from the left-hand side table and all the rows from the right-hand side table.
 ![alt text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Joins%20in%20SQL.png)

+---

 ### Q2: Define the primary, foreign, and unique keys and the differences between them?